aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 * Left click on object (single click): First click selects the object. (point, line, polygon) Other objects cant be selected until the current object is deselected.
 * When the object is selected:
     * Position of the edited object's point can be changed along x, y, z axes.
-* Add new point to the end of the object. (ctrl + click on line of the object)
+    * Add new point to the end of the object. (ctrl + click on line of the object, this action is done by a shortcut)
-* Add new point on the line of the object. (between existing points) (shift
-* click on the line of the object)
+    * Add new point on the line of the object. (between existing points) (shift click on the line of the object, this action is done by a shortcut)
-* Remove object points: Remove points of the selected object. (buttons "delete" or "d")
+    * Remove object points: Remove points of the selected object. (buttons "delete" or "d", this action is done by a shortcut)
     * Active object edit can be deactivated with button "esc".

 * Layer selection: Selected layer (active layer):
 * When another layer is selected, active drawn object can be saved, removed, or continued.